-Let’s cut through the BS.
-If you don’t have a clue how to plan your first home addition, this article is an excellent place to start.
+If you want to plan your first home addition, this article is an excellent place to start.
 I’m going to teach you some things that you probably haven’t thought about.
-When I’m through, you’ll be able to make smarter decisions and you will be much more prepared to speak to a builder or architect.
+We will talk about:

 Everything’s a Problem to Be Solved